Wycliffe College, Gloucestershire

-Wycliffe College is a public school (co-educational, fee-charging, boarding and day school) in Stonehouse, Gloucestershire, England, founded in 1882 by G. W. Sibly.
+Wycliffe College is a private, co-educational, fee-charging, boarding and day school in Stonehouse, Gloucestershire, England, founded in 1882 by G. W. Sibly.
 It comprises a Pre-Prep (including Nursery) School for ages 3–6, a Prep School for ages 7–13, and a Senior School for ages 13–18.
 In total, there are approximately 630 pupils currently enrolled at the school.
 The College is set in 60 acres of land.
 In 2018, The Duchess of Gloucester officially opened a new £6 million boarding house named Ward's-Ivy Grove.
 The College attracts pupils from many areas of the world.

 Wycliffe is a member school of The Headmasters' and Headmistresses' Conference (HMC).
 The Good Schools Guide stated that Wycliffe is "A school which offers a way of life as much as an education...A real gem of a school."
 The Independent Schools Inspectorate rated Wycliffe as Excellent in all areas in its most recent inspection (March 2023).